acnedata/acne-project-cookiecutter/README.md

 pre-commit install
 ```

-To pull the data from DVC run:
+To pull the data from DVC, run:
 ```
-dvc pull
+git pull
 ```

 ## Usage